boostorg/math/README.md

 ### Mathematical Constants

-A wide range of constants ranging from various multiples of pi, fractions, through to euler's constant etc.
+A wide range of constants ranging from various multiples of π, fractions, through to euler's constant etc.

 These are of course usable from template code, or as non-templates with a simplified interface if that is more appropriate.